 VISIT THE COASTAL DISCOVERY MUSEUM

-Set on a nearly 70-acre property, the Coastal Discovery Museum features exhibits, events, tours, and experiences that honor and protect as well as educate people about South Carolinas Low Country.
-On-site, you’ll find a small museum with Native American artifacts and art, a seashell identification table, the Discovery Lab as well as the Kids Zone.
+Set on a nearly 70-acre property, the Coastal Discovery Museum features exhibits, events, tours, and experiences that honor and protect, as well as educate people, about South Carolinas Low Country.
+On-site, you’ll find a small museum with Native American artifacts and art, a seashell identification table, a Discovery Lab, as well as the Kids Zone.
 The Kids Zone features puzzles puppet shows, a library, Native American pottery, and bones from loggerhead sea turtles.

-The very special thing about the Discovery Museum is that it is mostly made up of outdoor natural exhibits.
-The museum offers a “variety of guided walks, talks, cruises, and excursions” so you can get up close and personal with the flora and fauna of South Carolina.
+The museum offers a variety of guided walks, talks, cruises, and excursions so you can get up close and personal with the flora and fauna of South Carolina.
 They offer land, water, group, and private tours.

 The Coastal Discovery Museum also protects several historical sites and buildings.